HyItsAngela/DATA3402.PROJECT/README.md

 ## Overview

-* The task, as defined by the Kaggle challenge is to develop a model to predict if patients recieved metatstatic cancer diagnosis within 90 days of screening.
-This repository approaches this problem as a binary classification task, using 2 different models, Random Forest Classifier and a gradient boost model called, CatBoost.
-CatBoost was the best model for the task as it was able to predict whether a patient was diagnosed metastatic cancer within 90 days of screening scored at ~81% accuracy.
+* The task, as defined by the Kaggle challenge is to develop a model to predict if patients recieved a metatstatic cancer diagnosis within 90 days of screening.
+This repository approaches this problem as a binary classification task, using 2 different models, Random Forest Classifier and a variant of a gradient boost model called, CatBoost were compared against each other.
+CatBoost was the best model for the task as it was able to predict whether a patient was diagnosed with metastatic cancer within 90 days of screening scored at ~81% accuracy.
 At the time of this writing, the best performance on the Kaggle leaderboards of this metric is 82%.

 ## Summary of Work Done